 - Falcons and Hawks: These birds don’t eat rats as commonly as the above-mentioned birds.
 Mostly they enjoy other small birds, or larger ground animals such as rabbits, gophers, and squirrels.
 Yet, the red tail hawks, which are found all across North America, don’t mind rats too much, and will even hunt them during the day.

 Since weasels have a small head and long, tiny body, they are able to sneak into the burrows of any ground dwelling animal it feels like feeding on.
 Mostly weasels go for baby rabbits, baby birds, and eggs.
 However, because the weasel is known to lose heat fairly quickly, it means that it has to eat often to keep warm.
 And since rats are so common and known to reproduce rapidly, there is always a fresh meal nearby for the weasel to snack on, therefore for weasels rats are never off the menu.

 This is another one of mother earth’s creatures that actually has a specified species dedicated just for killing rats.
 The rat snake, which is common throughout the southern United States, can quite often be found in urban areas and frequently inhabits abandoned buildings and barns.
 Most other snakes, however, will only eat about a dozen or so rats a year.

 Possums actually hunt, kill, and consume the largest number of rat and mice among all the predators we’ve covered today.
 They are one of nature’s finest scavengers, and in true scavenger fashion will eat anything, including rats, dead or alive.

-Lastly, this one may come as a surprise, but it is true, sometimes rats do eat other rats.
+Lastly, this one may come as a surprise, but it is true, besides other type of food, sometimes rats do eat other rats.
 While food shortage definitely contributes to rats feeding on their kin, it is actually most commonly seen in new mothers eating their own young.
 They do this partly as an act of kindness, so their offspring won’t grow up starving, and partly to take care of themselves.